SAP-samples/teched2025-AD165/exercises/ex1/README.md

 After completing these steps you will have designed a beautiful entry page for your AI Center of Excellence workspace.

-1. The workspace has been created and you automatically navigate to it.
-You can now start editing it.
+The workspace has been created and you automatically navigate to it.
+You can now start editing it, but before you do this, you should download some images and files you can use during the exercise.

+2. Right-click the link [exercises/ex1/samples](https://github.com/SAP-samples/teched2025-AD165/tree/main/exercises/ex1/samples) and open the folder in a new browser tab.
+3. Click the content.zip file and use the download button to download the zip file to your local computer.
+4. Extract the zip file into a folder of your choice.

+### Exercise 1.3.1 Exchanging the cover photo

+As a first step, you will change the cover photo to something more personal.

 ## Summary